Peter Keville

 From its dark underlayers a cloud fishhook

-hangs down beyond Hyannis.
-I’m caught
+hangs down beyond Hyannis, and I’m caught

 by such surreal painting, what a catch,